gremwell/qsslcaudit/README.md

 If the tested application has some weaknesses in TLS/SSL implementation, there is a risk of man-in-the-middle attack which could lead to sensitive information (such as user credentials) disclosure.

+Assume that we have mobile application which at some point requests https://login.domain.tld/ Such request can be forwarded to rogue server (i.e. on public WiFi network) and, if mobile app does not verify server's certificate, users credentials will be intercepted.

+To check how the application behaves in this scenario we should setup our own rogue TLS/SSL server and forward the app to it.
+Then we launch the application, try to login and observe the results.
+In case login failed -- all is fine.

+However, there could be misconfigurations on client which are not easy to find.
+For instance, the application can check that server's certificate is valid, but does not check if it is issued to the target domain (does not check CN property).

+In order to help with tasks like described above, `qsslcaudit` tool has been created.

 # Installation

 ## Note on OpenSSL 1.1.0